tannerwheeler/math5620/pdeImplicit.md

 **Language:** C++.
 The code can be compiled using the cMake compiler.

 **Description/Purpose:** Unlike the Implicit Euler method for ODE's this will solve the Partial Differential Equation with time steps.
 This can be used on equations like the heat equation.
-It will use the jacobit method as its linear solver.
+It will use the jacobi method as its linear solver.
+This uses the Matrix class documented in Appendix B.

 **Input:** Alpha is the `a` from your PDE `u_t = a * u_xx`.
 The x value range is `a` to `b`.
 The initial value is u0.
 For `u(x,t)`, `x0` is `u(x,a)` and `xn` is `u(x,b)`.
 The change is time is `dt`.
 The change in x is `dx`.
 These are the parameters for the method.
 They need to be entered in that order.